-You don’t need a magnifying glass or a particularly pedantic persuasion to appreciate why the directory irks me.
-A quick glance at the hero image above should be all you need to see what’s wrong.
+You don’t need a magnifying glass or a particularly pedantic persuasion to understand why the directory irks me.
+A quick glance at the hero image in this post should be all you need to see what’s wrong.

 Perhaps you’ve even noticed it yourself.

 Coming up blank?
-Well, Ubuntu badges each of the default Home directories (e.g., Downloads, Music, Videos etc) with a symbolic emblem to denote the content type apart from two: Desktop (which is shaped like a desktop, so it gets a pass), and the (annoyingly lowercase)
+Well, Ubuntu badges each of the default folders in the Home directory (e.g., Downloads, Music, Videos etc) with a symbolic icon to denote the content type apart from two: Desktop (which is shaped like a desktop, so it gets a pass), and the (also annoyingly lowercase)

-Would adding the Snapcraft logo to the Snap folder help round off or finish this otherwise punctured aesthetic?
+Wouldn’t adding the Snapcraft logo to the Snap folder round off an otherwise punctured aesthetic?

 Presumably there are reasons why the snap folder is blank (and lowercase, a separate gripe).

 The the lack of glorified glyph might be because the

 ~/snap folder isn’t a folder in a traditional sense.
 I mean, it is a folder but it’s not somewhere ‘we’re’ supposed to poke around in, add things ad hoc, on a whim, etc.

 But on the flip side: if the Snap directory isn’t a regular folder …why does it use a regular folder icon?

 Doesn’t the use of an inconsequential, unremarkable, and unbadged icon scream “there is nothing special about this folder” to users who might a) be unsure of why it’s there and b) wondering if it’s okay to delete it?